Shourov1/Heart_disease_prediction_ML/README.md

 # Why these parameters:
 	Age:
-Age is the most important risk factor in developing cardiovascular or heart diseases, with approximately a tripling of risk with each decade of life.[24]
-Coronary fatty streaks can begin to form in adolescence.[25]
-It is estimated that 82 percent of people who die of coronary heart disease are 65 and older.[26]
+Age is the most important risk factor in developing cardiovascular or heart diseases, with approximately a tripling of risk with each decade of life.
+Coronary fatty streaks can begin to form in adolescence.
+It is estimated that 82 percent of people who die of coronary heart disease are 65 and older.
 Simultaneously, the risk of stroke doubles every decade after age 55.

 	Sex:
-Men are at greater risk of heart disease than pre-menopausal women.[24][30]
-Once past menopause, it has been argued that a woman's risk is similar to a man's[30] although more recent data from the WHO and UN disputes this.[24]
+Men are at greater risk of heart disease than pre-menopausal women.
+Once past menopause, it has been argued that a woman's risk is similar to a man's although more recent data from the WHO and UN disputes this.
 If a female has diabetes, she is more likely to develop heart disease than a male with diabetes.

 	Angina (Chest Pain):
 Angina is chest pain or discomfort caused when your heart muscle doesn't get enough oxygen-rich blood.
 It may feel like pressure or squeezing in your chest.
 The discomfort also can occur in your shoulders, arms, neck, jaw, or back.
 Angina pain may even feel like indigestion.